Absence Makes the Heart Grow Fonder

 Food was pretty much all I thought about

 Many of you who know me are aware that I used to struggle with disordered eating.
 I went from anorexia, to binge eating, to bulimia.
 I honestly can recall days when I was so depressed I didn’t want to get out of bed, but then when I thought about being able to eat, I’d muster the motivation to get up.

-Food is great; we should enjoy it, but should it be what we live for?
-If we feel like food and nutrition is taking up way too much of our time and attention, it may be time to examine what we are doing to create such a huge focus on food in our lives.
-Here are a few questions I would suggest pondering if you feel obsessed with food:
+Food is great; you should enjoy it, but should it be what you live for?
+If you feel like food, nutrition, calorie calculations, and carbo-phobia (I made that word up, but the premise is very real) are taking up way too much of your time and attention, it may be time to examine what you are doing or not doing to create such a huge focus on food in your life.

 To learn about how Green Mountain can help with behaviors, such as binge eating, food addiction and food obsession, read about our program here.